Skip to content

 Need more help?
 For more information, email Academic Services at academicservices@extension.harvard.edu.

-Make-Up Final Exams
+Make-up Final Exams

-Appeals staff will contact instructors to verify students’ academic standing in courses for which they’ve applied for make-up exams as part of the appeals process.
+Appeals staff will contact instructors to verify students’ academic standing in courses for which they’ve applied for make-up final exams as part of the appeals process.

-• lack of preparation or limited time to study
+• Lack of preparation or limited time to study

 • Planned vacations and other events